-2. On the remote host, perform a software-only installation of the additional OMS as described in Installing Enterprise Manager Using the Software-Only Method in Graphical Mode.
+On the remote host, perform a software only installation of the additional OMS as described in Install Software Only With Plug-ins and Configure Later in Graphical Mode Install Software Only With Plug-ins and Configure Later in Graphical Mode.

 - Ensure that you install the software binaries as the same user as the one used for installing the first OMS.
-You must be able to access the Software Library files. - Ensure that you install the software binaries in the same middleware location as that of the first OMS. - At the end of the software-only installation, do NOT run the ConfigureGC.sh (for Unix platforms) or ConfigureGC.bat script (for Microsoft Windows) as prompted by the installer.
+You must be able to access the Software Library files. - Ensure that you install the software binaries in the same middleware location as that of the first OMS. - At the end of the software only installation, do NOT run the ConfigureGC.sh (for Unix platforms) or ConfigureGC.bat script (for Microsoft Windows) as prompted by the installer.
 That file must be run only when you are performing a fresh installation. - 3.
-Deploy the plug-ins: - In GUI Mode (using the installer screen)
+Deploy the plug-ins.